Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Normal price)

-(i)the price, in the ordinary course of trade, of goods of the same kind as the imported goods when destined for consumption in the country of origin of the imported goods;
+(i)the price, in the ordinary course of trade, of goods of the same kind as the imported goods at issue when destined for consumption in the country of origin of these imported goods;

-(ii)the price of goods of the same kind as the imported goods when sold for export from a supplying country of the imported goods to a country other than Japan;
+(ii)the price of goods of the same kind as the imported goods at issue when sold for export from a supplying country of these imported goods to a country other than Japan;

-(iii)the price obtained by adding to the cost of production of the imported goods, the amounts of usual profits and administrative, selling and general expenses associated with the goods of the same kind of the imported goods, produced in the country of origin of the imported goods;
+(iii)the price constructed by adding to the cost of production of these imported goods, the amounts of usual profits and administrative, selling and general expenses associated with the goods of the same kind as the imported goods, produced in the country of origin of these imported goods;

 (4)The normal price provided for in paragraph (1) of Article 8 of the Act is the price obtained after making necessary adjustment to the price difference in the selling price for export of the imported goods, arising from differences in commercial levels, transaction quantities and other factors affecting price comparability.